 - Back pain that is not relieved with home remedies

 It is recommended to consult the doctor immediately in case you experience sudden back pain.
 The doctor will prescribe respective treatment after diagnosing the cause of pain.
 Medication like painkillers, anti-inflammatory painkillers, muscle relaxants can help ease the pain.
 In certain cases, surgery may even be required to treat the underlying cause.
-On the other hand, in most of the cases, non-surgical treatments like acupressure or physiotherapy can be effective.
-Using ice pack is an effective home remedy that can be used immediately when you experience pain.
-Taking complete bed rest is also essential for treating lower back pain.

 - You should take adequate amounts of rest, avoid any activity that can cause stress, strain or pain in muscles.